tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 ```

 where
-- `vm_config` configures specifies Wasm VM on which this plugin runs.
+- `vm_config` configures specific Wasm VM on which this plugin runs.
 Here
     - `vm_id` is used for semantic isolation towards Cross-VM communications.
 Please refer to [Cross-VM communications](#cross-vm-communications) section for detail.
     - `runtime` specifies the Wasm runtime type.
 Usually set to `envoy.wasm.runtime.v8`.
     - `configuration` is arbitray configuration data used for setting up the VM.
     - `code` field specifies the location of your binary
-- `configrutaion` corresponds to each *Plugin* instance (which we call `PluginContext` explained below) inside the Wasm VM.
+- `configuration` corresponds to each *Plugin* instance (which we call `PluginContext` explained below) inside the Wasm VM.

 The important thing is that **giving exactly the same `vm_config` field for multiple plugins ends up sharing one Wasm VM among them**.
 That means you can use a single Wasm VM for multiple Http filters, or maybe Http and Tcp filters per thread (See [example config](#sharing-one-vm-among-multiple-plugins-per-thread) for detail).
 This is useful in terms of memory/cpu resource efficiency, startup latency, etc.